tjwilli6/Fitness/README.md

 # Fitness
 A Python program to interface with myfitnesspal and strava to monitor my fitness goals.
+Will try a terminal version and then a GUI version if I feel ambitious.